pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 Deploying VNF
 =============

-There are two ways to create a VNF in Tacker.
+There are two ways to create a VNF in Apmec.

 #.
-Using Tacker Catalog
+Using Apmec Catalog
 #.
 Direct VNF Instantiation

-Using Tacker Catalog
+Using Apmec Catalog
 --------------------

-In this method, a TOSCA VNFD template is first onboarded into Tacker VNFD catalog.
+In this method, a TOSCA VNFD template is first onboarded into Apmec VNFD catalog.
 This VNFD is then used to create VNF.
-This is most common way of creating VNFs in Tacker.
+This is most common way of creating VNFs in Apmec.

    i).
 Onboard a TOSCA VNFD template.